openservicemesh/osm-docs/content/docs/guides/cli.md

 ### OSM Configuration

 By default, the control plane components are installed into a Kubernetes Namespace called `osm-system` and the control plane is given a unique identifier attribute `mesh-name` defaulted to `osm`.
-Both the Namespace and mesh-name can be configured through flags when using the `osm CLI` flags or by editing the values file when using the `helm CLI`.
+During installation, the Namespace and mesh-name can be configured through flags when using the `osm` CLI or by editing the values file when using the `helm` CLI.

 The `mesh-name` is a unique identifier assigned to an osm-controller instance during install to identify and manage a mesh instance.